synthesized-io/fairlens/README.md

 ## Contributing

 ``fairness`` is under active development, and we appreciate community contributions.
-Here's how you can get involved:
+See [CONTRIBUTING.md](https://github.com/synthesized-io/fairness/blob/main/.github/CONTRIBUTING.md) for how to get started.

-TBD

 ## License